NatanaelVineDjapri/NatanaelVineDjapri/README.md

 - 🚀 Exploring and learning the world of full-stack development
 - 💻 Fluent in: **JavaScript**, **Laravel**,and **Dart**
 - 🧠 Currently exploring and learning **a lot of new technologies**
-- 🎯 Always experimenting, building cool stuff, and **improving backend skills**
+- 🎯 Always experimenting, building cool stuff, and **improving fullstack skills**

 ---